Shadow Heroes is a series of creative workshops for secondary school students with three main aims:

 A complement to the latest GCSE and iGCSE syllabuses, Shadow Heroes workshops are tailor-made to the specifications of each school and student group.
 The workshops are non-language specific; they focus on building broad linguistic awareness and on translation into English.
 Each series is adapted to the particular mix of language knowledge and interests in the group.
 The workshops draw on the range of languages students can work with, allowing them to take ownership of their particular language skills in a multilingual group setting.

-Masterclasses in professional fields of translation including subtitling and interpreting with a professional subtitler and a UN interpreter, and a 2-part intensive training in literary translation.
+Masterclasses in professional fields of translation including subtitling and interpreting with a professional subtitler and a UN interpreter, a 2-part intensive training in literary translation and a masterclass in translating poetry.

 Critical thinking in translation

-Shadow Heroes workshops can boost shy students' linguistic confidence or stretch talented students further, preparing them for top universities.
+Shadow Heroes workshops can boost shy students' linguistic confidence or stretch talented students further.
 All Shadow Heroes workshops include focus on translation across period and geographical setting as well as between languages, on translation in different media and on ‘hidden’ translation in everyday lives.
 Throughout, the aim is to help students gain in confidence as natural, yet critical translators.
 For more information, see Our Workshops.

 Shadow Heroes also offers additional presentations about translation and the workshops, such as for assemblies, enrichment sessions and other extra-curricular events including an end-of-series event bringing students from different schools together for a fun translation-themed evening.
 Please Contact Us for more information.